Quick Tutorial: Configure CLion on Windows

 There are two essential tools that CLion needs.
 First is CMake, which is used as the project/build system: think of it as an alternative to other popular build systems such as MSBuild (used by Visual Studio) or Qmake.
 CMake is fundamentally different to, say, Visual Studio in that CMake is not really a build system: instead, it is a build generator that produces build scripts in different formats, Visual Studio included.
 As a consequence, CMake does not have the equivalent notion of a solution: instead, several different binaries can be built out of a single CMakeLists.txt file as different targets.

-You can find out more about CMake in our Working with CMake guide.
+You can find out more about CMake in our CMake Tutorial.

 CLion comes bundled with a compatible version of CMake.
 As an alternative, you can specify a path to your own CMake distribution.
 You can download a distribution of CMake here.